 In the last weeks of 2015, I saw my Norwegian friends and colleagues happier than usual.
 Did a Norwegian skier just win a competition?
 Is the price of the Christmas ribbe cheaper this year?
 Almost better: the United Nations had just published its yearly report, showing that, once again, Norway is the best country to live in.
 For the 7th year in a row.
 Can you … Continue reading Norway is the best country to live in.
 Really?

 You have been living in Norway for a while, or have been reading this blog.
 In any case, now is time to get your knowledge of this society tested on these 30 questions.
 Do not use the internet to find the answers, but you can use your Norwegian partner or friends.
 I thought at first this would be easy for Norwegians but it turns out it … Continue reading Quiz: How Well Do You Know The Norwegians?

 One’s first first reaction in these circumstances is to make sure one’s family members and friends are fine.
-The 7 areas of Paris where the attacks occurred started turning around in my head: is any of my friends likely to have attended the black metal concert at The Bataclan last night?
-Could any of my family members have been in the Cambodgian restaurant where people … Continue reading 2015.
+The 7 areas of Paris where the attacks occurred started turning around in my head: is any of my friends likely to have attended the rock concert at The Bataclan last night?
+Could any of my family members have been in the Cambodgian restaurant where people got shot … Continue reading 2015.
 The Year that Traumatised France

 What is a dugnad?
 It is another Norwegian word like koselig, tidsklemma, snus, utepils and ka farsken which are difficult to translate in other languages.
 At first the word dugnad confused me.
 “Come to the dugnad in my new home in Nesodden, we will be painting”.
 Why would we paint in a bunad?
 Isn’t it a very nice dress to paint in?
 You must admit those two … Continue reading Want to integrate in Norway?
 Participate in the world’s biggest dugnad